ztellman/rhizome/README.markdown

 There are two namespaces, `rhizome.dot` and `rhizome.viz`.
 The former will take a graph and return a string representation of a Graphviz dot file, the latter takes graphs and renders or displays them.
 In practice, you should only need to use `rhizome.viz`.

 The core function is `rhizome.viz/view-graph`.
 It takes two parameters: `nodes`, which is a list of nodes in the graph, and `adjacent`, which is a function that takes a node and returns adjacent nodes.
+Nodes can be of any type you like, as long as the objects in `nodes` and the objects returned by `adjacent` are equivalent.

 These can be followed by zero or more of the following keyword arguments:

 | name | description |